 In adolescence, hormonal and physical changes associated with puberty start to differentiate men and women.

 Women are, on average, smaller, and have a lower muscle mass than men.
 Therefore, the calorie needs of women are typically lower.

 However, nutrient needs are often the same or even higher for women!
 This means it is crucial that women consciously choose nutrient-dense foods.

 The Recommended Daily Allowance (RDA) represents the level of daily nutrient intake that will meet the needs of 98% of healthy individuals.
 It is used to assess an individual’s diet adequacy.

 Vitamins are nutrients that are essential for the body to function properly.
 Most body processes require at least one vitamin.

-They must be supplied in the diet.
 Eating a nutritious diet is the best way to avoid vitamin deficiencies.